Major questions doctrine: As a clear statement rule

 The broad version of the major questions doctrine is a clear statement rule, saying that statutes must not be interpreted as delegating power to decide major questions unless the text clearly grants such power.

 The Supreme Court moved toward this approach in West Virginia v.
 EPA (2022), though previous cases also pointed toward a clear-statement approach.
 In Utility Air Regulatory Group v.
-Environmental Protection Agency (2014), the Court stated that "[w]e expect Congress to speak clearly if it wishes to assign to an agency decisions of vast 'economic and political significance.'"
+Environmental Protection Agency (2014) (UARG), the Court stated that "[w]e expect Congress to speak clearly if it wishes to assign to an agency decisions of vast 'economic and political significance.
 In West Virginia, the majority did not explicitly refer to its test as a "clear statement rule", but did refer multiple times to looking for "clear congressional authorization" (quoting UARG).
+Court memos from the time that the Supreme Court was considering a stay of the lower court decision in West Virginia, obtained by The New York Times, showed that chief justice John Roberts stated concern that they did not want a case like in Michigan v.
+EPA (2015), where the Supreme Court ultimately overruled mercury emissions rules from the EPA but did not stay lower orders, allowing the rules to come into effect and forcing companies to spend the funds to become compliant before the decision was made, effectively making the rule irreversible.

-In four cases, from Alabama Ass'n of Realtors v.
+In four cases, from Alabama Association of Realtors v.
 HHS (2021) to West Virginia v.
 EPA (2022), the Court "adopt[ed] a different and more potent variant of the 'major questions' exception", separate from Chevron deference.

 Before joining the Supreme Court, Brett Kavanaugh, then a judge on the D.C.
-Circuit, endorsed a broad interpretation of the major questions doctrine as a constitutional limitation on agency power in 2017 in a dissent in U.S. Telecom Ass'n v.
+Circuit, endorsed a broad interpretation of the major questions doctrine as a constitutional limitation on agency power in 2017 in a dissent in U.S. Telecom Association v.
 FCC, saying that "[t]he major rules doctrine helps preserve the separation of powers and operates as a vital check on expansive and aggressive assertions of executive authority."

 In Gundy v.
 United States (2019), a case which did not actually involve the major questions doctrine, Justice Gorsuch noted in dissent (joined by Roberts and Thomas) that "[a]lthough it is nominally a canon of statutory construction, we apply the major questions doctrine in service of the constitutional rule that Congress may not divest itself of its legislative power by transferring that power to an executive agency."
 Gorsuch reiterated this justification for the doctrine as a clear-statement rule in his concurrence in West Virginia (joined by Alito).